-In addition, Ammar has specialized in analyzing natural hydrological and water phenomena through numerical modeling.
-He has been involved in a number of Quebec projects, such as the determination of benchmark flood levels for several rivers in the Laurentians; hydraulic analysis for bridge design; ice and permafrost analysis; and river bank protection design.
-He has also participated in the design of canals, dykes, and hydraulic structures for a number of clients, including Hydro-Québec, Ontario Power Generation, Yukon Energy Corporation, Northwest Territories Power Corporation, BC Hydro, etc.
+Ammar also specializes in the analysis of natural hydrological and hydraulic phenomena using digital modeling systems.
+His work on a number of Canadian projects includes the determination of benchmark flood levels and flood plains, hydraulic analysis for bridge design, ice and permafrost analysis, and riverbank protection design.
+In addition, his expertise includes the design of canals, dykes, and hydraulic structures for a number of clients, including Hydro-Québec, Ontario Power Generation, Yukon Energy Corporation, Northwest Territories Power Corporation, BC Hydro, etc.